 These cookies store and freeze well.
 You can freeze them before you roll them in powder sugar.
 I layer them between sheets of baking parchment spaced apart inside a container.

-2. Cream the butter in a bowl and gradually add the powder sugar, and salt.
+- Cream butter in a bowl and gradually add powdered sugar, and salt.

-4. Add the almonds and vanilla extract and blend.
+- Add almonds and vanilla extract and blend.

-6. Shape into balls or what ever design you need.
-I use a spoon scoop out the amount I need to keep it all the same size.
+- Shape into balls or whatever design you need.
+I use a teaspoon of the dough.

-7. Place them on an ungreased cookie sheet and bake for about 15 to 20 minutes.
+- Place on an non-greased cookie sheet and bake for about 15 to 20 minutes.

-8. It’s very important to let them cool before you roll them in the powder sugar.
+- Let them cool before you roll them in the powdered sugar.
 Otherwise the sugar will melt onto the cookie and get lumpy.

 Keywords: Desserts, Cookies, Italian Dishes